FAM46C: Summary

 It has been suggested that FAM46C may be functionally involved with the Type 1 interferon response.
 Deletion and/ or mutation of FAM46C has been associated with impaired overall survival in Myeloma patients.

 Gene

 Homo sapiens FAM46C spans 22,456 bases on chromosome 1.
-Microarray data suggests that human FAM46C displays elevated expression levels in bone marrow, CD71+ early erythroid, various B-cells, T-cells, and lymphocytes, as well as all tissues associated with testes.
+Microarray data suggests that human FAM46C displays elevated expression levels in bone marrow, CD71+ early erythroid, various B cells, T cells, lymphocytes, and all tissues associated with testicles.

 Evolution and homology

 Homo sapiens FAM46C is highly conserved in close orthologs with only small changes in protein AA sequence when comparing to other mammals.

 FAM46C and specifically the DUF1693 is traceable throughout the known metazoans, with a distant homolog found in Trichoplax adhaerens, a member of the basal multicellular organismal group Placozoa.

 Paralogs

 Homo sapiens FAM46C is paralogous to 3 separate known FAM46 proteins, all of which contain DUF1693.

 Orthologs

 There are numerous FAM46C orthologs present throughout the current catalog of multicellular organisms, all of which exhibit impressive conservation of domain of unknown function 1693.
 The most notable ortholog is taken to be TRIADDRAFT14293, a gene of the species Trichoplax adhaerens.
 This ortholog provides evidence that FAM46C is a member of a group of proteins containing highly conserved amino acid residues, and as such it is thought to provide some highly important function, as would be expected when considering its possible nucleotidyltransferase activity.